 Will sound, vibration and frequency be the medicine of the future?
 We believe so!

-Why do I need a VSA licensed sound therapist?
+Why do I need a Vibrational Sound Association (VSA) licensed sound therapist?

 Sound Therapy is a fast growing relaxation modality that is still in its infancy.
 The goal of the VSA Licensed Vibrational Sound Therapist Board is to bring legitimacy to the community and encourage state and federal governments to offer this in the future.